-Do you have “go-to wines”, bottles of wine you know will pair well with nearly anything you’re serving?
+Do you have go-to wines?
+Bottles of wine you know will pair well with nearly anything you’re serving?
 Wines you know will always be reliable?
 Wines you have simply come to trust and purchase each and every time you visit the wine shop?
 Wines that have become so common in your life that sometimes you don’t appreciate them the way you used to and still should?
 I do.
-I have a long list of “go-to wines” that one day I’ll post, for now I can tell you that Cabernet Sauvignon will be in the top 10.
+I have a long list of “go-to wines” that one day I’ll post, for now I can tell you that Franciscan Estate’s Merlot and Cabernet Sauvignon are on the list.

 Not only did my interview with Janet lead me to a new discovery – Franciscan’s white wines – but a renewed appreciation for Franciscan.
 After all, it’s not just the wine that needs to be appreciated but those who produce it and their stories.
 It was a pleasure getting to learn more about the artist behind the art.
 Cheers!

 Janet Myers, Director of Winemaking at Franciscan Estate in Napa Valley

 Tell me a bit about your background and how you became involved with Franciscan Estate and Mount Veeder.